The Search For Missing Connecticut Mother Of Five Jennifer Dulos Has Cost Police Nearly $600,000

 — New York Post (@nypost) August 8, 2019

-Both suspects are currently out on bail and have pleaded not guilty to charges including tampering with evidence and interfering with the investigation.
-Although it appears unlikely that Jennifer will be found alive, this case remains a missing persons investigation at this time.
+Both suspects are currently out on bail and have pleaded not guilty to charges, including tampering with evidence and interfering with the investigation.
+Although it appears unlikely that Jennifer will be found alive, this case remains a missing person investigation at this time.